Professor Rhona Smith

 - Smith R. Prevention and Human Rights.
 In: Mihr, A; Gibney, M, ed.
 The SAGE Handbook of Human Rights.
 Sage, 2014.

 - Smith R. Yilmaz-Dogan v The Netherlands (CERD): forum shopping and intersecting grounds of discrimination thirty years later.
 In: Brems E; Desmet E, ed.
 Integrated Human Rights in Practice - Rewriting Human Rights Decisions.
 Cheltenham: Edward Elgar, 2017, pp.518.

 - Farran S, Smith R. Introduction.
 Round Table 2016, 105(4), 351-354.

 - O'Brien D, Smith R. Realising the Right to Health for Young People in South Africa—Some Reflections.
 Round Table 2016, 105(4), 389-399.

 - Farran S, Smith R. The Case of John Hudson December 1783, trial of John Hudson.
 In: Stalford, H; Hollingsworth, K; Gilmore, S, ed.
 Rewriting Children's Rights Judgments: From Academic Vision to New Practice.
-Oxford: Hart, 2017.
+Oxford, UK: Hart Publishing, 2017.

 - Smith R. International Human Rights Law.
-Oxford: Oxford University Press, 2017.
+Oxford, UK: Oxford University Press, 2017.